 This course is part of the 'Systems Medicine' training program that includes the courses Bioinformatic, Bioinformatics Sequence Analysis, Systems Medicine, E-science, Computing in R and Unix.

-The course is given twice a year on two consecutive days and consists of a mix of lectures and computer exercises in a morning session (9.30 – 12.30) and an afternoon session (13.30 – 16.30).
+The course is given twice a year on four morning sessions and consists of a mix of lectures and computer exercises.
 If you already have some experience with R, you are encouraged to take your own clinical or omics data with you and bring what has been learnt into practice on this dataset during the 2nd afternoon session.

 Topics covered are:

 - R syntax: data structures and functions .